philthephatman/awesome-hacking-lists/hackwith.md

 ## HTML

 - [HTTPLeaks](https://github.com/cure53/HTTPLeaks) - HTTPLeaks - All possible ways, a website can leak HTTP requests
-- [drek](https://github.com/chrisallenlane/drek) - A static-code-analysis tool that can be used to perform security-focused code reviews.
+- [drek](https://github.com/chrisallenlane/drek) - A static-code-analysis tool for performing security-focused code reviews.
 It enables an auditor to swiftly map the attack-surface of a large application, with an emphasis on identifying development anti-patterns and footguns.
 - [domainhunter](https://github.com/minisllc/domainhunter) - Checks expired domains, bluecoat categorization, and Archive.org history to determine good candidates for phishing and C2 domain names
 - [dvxte](https://github.com/davevs/dvxte) - Damn Vulnerable Xebia Training Environment
 - [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF